 “I was sitting in a “sto’ do’” (store door) as the “Crackers” say, waiting for the clerk to load some “number eights” (lumber), when my friend said, “Look at the cowboys!”
 This immediately caught my interest.
 With me cowboys are what gems and porcelains are to some others.” – Frederic Remington, 1895

-Early on, Spain attempted to colonize the interior of Florida and by 1700, Florida contained approximately 34 ranches with 20,000 head of cattle.
-However, when the British, along with Creek Indians, began to raid the ranches in 1702 and 1704, the devastated Florida cattle ranchers abandoned their land and retreated to the fortress towns of St. Augustine and Pensacola, leaving behind massive herds of Andalusian cattle.
+Early on, Spain attempted to colonize Florida’s interior, and by 1700, Florida contained approximately 34 ranches with 20,000 head of cattle.
+However, when the British and Creek Indians began to raid the ranches in 1702 and 1704, the devastated Florida cattle ranchers abandoned their land.
+They retreated to the fortress towns of St. Augustine and Pensacola, leaving behind massive herds of Andalusian cattle.

 After the cattle were left behind, they multiplied and spread across the land.
 These cattle, which were prized for their hardiness and resistance to parasites, were the ancestors of today’s modern Texas Longhorns.

-In about 1750, Seminole Chief Ahaya led his people from northern Florida to Paynes Prairie, to escape encroachment by English colonists.
-There, he and his band settled on an abandoned Spanish cattle ranch and began to gather the wild cattle into a vast heard, earning Ahaya the nickname “Cowkeeper.”
-Cattle became the new chief base of their economy they remained Florida’s major livestock producers throughout most of the 1700s.
+In about 1750, Seminole Chief Ahaya led his people from northern Florida to Paynes Prairie to escape encroachment by English colonists.
+There, he and his band settled on an abandoned Spanish cattle ranch and began to gather the wild cattle into a vast herd, earning Ahaya the nickname “Cowkeeper.”
+Cattle became the new chief base of their economy; they remained Florida’s major livestock producers throughout most of the 1700s.
 The village he and his people established, called Cuscowilla, was located at present-day Micanopy.